Gas IM Menu

-- accelerating the integrity assessment of pipelines in High Consequence Areas,
+- Accelerating the integrity assessment of pipelines in High Consequence Areas (HCAs),

-The rule applies to gas transmission operators jurisdictional to 49 CFR Part 192.
-This rule becomes effective February 14, 2004.
+The rule applies to gas transmission pipeline operators subject to 49 CFR Part 192.
+This rule became effective February 14, 2004.

 - Provides enhanced protection for defined High Consequence Areas.
 Operators may identify High Consequence Areas using either of two methods:

 - Method 1: A pipeline segment is located in a high consequence area if any of the following apply:

 - A Class 3 location under 192.5, or

 - A Class 4 location under 192.5, or